rae xiang

 In August 2024, moved back to San Francisco with a new appreciation of the culture I had taken for granted.
 Finding footing in the tech-art scene and collective craft spaces, I now stand face to face with the city who has made me who I am today.

-Today, I'm working to find a publisher for my upcoming children's book, teaching through the Mindful Arts SF Ed Fund program, and creating shorts on internet.
+Today, I'm working to find a publisher for my upcoming children's book, teaching through the Mindful Arts SF Ed Fund program, and telling short stories on internet.